mad-labs/open-lab-repo/index.md

     <div class="container">
         <header class="major major-green">
             <h2>Welcome to Mad Labs - Open Lab</h2>
-            <p>Open Lab is a weekly meeting for developers who are interested in learning technology,
-            sharing experiences or simple code for a couple of hours after work.</p>
+            <p>Open Lab is a weekly meeting for developers who are interested in learning technology, sharing experiences or simple code for a couple of hours after work.</p>
+            <p>We meet every Wednesday from <em>19:00</em> to <em>22:00</em>, kindly hosted by <a href="http://mikamai.com/">Mikamai</a> and <a href="http://linkme.it/">LinkMe</a> in the <a href="http://venini42.it/">venini42</a> space - Via Venini, 42 - MILANO.</p>
+            <p>The meetings are designed to educate, inspire, and connect developers of all experience, and there are open to anyone interested or involved in development.</p>
+            <p>Feel free to join us with our current projects or bring your own and ask for an hand....</p>
+            <p>Here all developers are welcome.</p>
         </header>
     </div>
 </div>